Skip To Main Content

 - Col. 3:17

-Recent Performances
+Upcoming Performances

-Drowsy Chaperone Logo
+The Drowsy Chaperone Jr.

 A man shares with the audience his favorite record - the 1928 musical The Drowsy Chaperone.
 As he plays the record, the show comes to life in his apartment.
 Mix in two lovebirds on the eve of their wedding, a bumbling best man, a desperate theatre producer, a not-so-bright hostess, gangsters posing as pastry chefs, a misguided Don Juan and a sleepy chaperone, and you have the ingredients for a show that will have everyone laughing.
 With plenty of hilarious roles, The Drowsy Chaperone JR. is a fun, delightful show for both performers and their audience.